 • occupational physicians

-• at the end of the chain, masons, hairdressers, farmers, bakers, etc.
+• those at the end of the chain, builders, hairdressers, farmers, bakers, etc.

-The INRS, the DREETS, the CARSAT, the most involved trade unions (CFDT in particular) and AVICENN can help in this awareness work.
+INRS26Each year, INRS organizes a training program “Caracterizing and preventing risks associated with nanomaterials”, the DREETS, CARSAT, the most involved trade unions (CFDT in particular) and AVICENN can help with this awareness raising effort.

-Several documents can be consulted to try to learn more about the presence of nanos in the products handled by workers.
+Several documents can be consulted to assess the presence of nanos in products handled by workers.

-• Safety Data Sheets ( SDS ) very rarely contain specific information on the nanometric nature of the materials manufactured as well as on the risks associated with their use and the recommended means of prevention.
-Since 2021, SDSs must provide specific information on nanoforms (physicochemical characteristics and risks), but this is still far from being the caseSee28our sheet on nanos information in SDSs.
+• Safety Data Sheets ( SDS ) very rarely contain specific information on the nanometric nature of the materials manufactured or on the risks associated with their use and the recommended means of prevention.
+Since 2021, SDS should provide specific information on nanoforms (physicochemical characteristics and risks), but this is still far from being the case27See our sheet on nanos information in SDSs.

 • The technical data sheet of the products can sometimes give some information but today only in terms of physico-chemical characteristics.

-• The Single Document, a safety management tool, is another important information medium in which the necessary information on the risks associated with nanomaterials handled in the company should be included.
+• The Single Document, a safety management tool, should include important necessary information on the risks associated with nanomaterials handled in the company.

-One simple measure that could be put in place as a first step to remedy this information deficit would be to oblige the last actors in the supply chain who complete a r-nano statement to communicate to the professional users to whom they supply “nano substances”, in addition to the declaration number, information on the risks associated with nanomaterials.
+One simple measure that could be put in place as a first step to remedy this information deficit would be to force the last stakeholders in the supply chain who complete a r-nano statement, to communicate to the professional users to whom they supply “nano substances”, in addition to the declaration number, information on the risks associated with nanomaterials.

 Ensure that risks are not minimized

-Beyond information alone, it is necessary to ensure that the perception of nanos risks is not minimized by various means.
-Even more than for other occupational risks, workers, even when informed, may tend to minimize nanoscale risks, due to their invisibility, to which is added the pressure to produce results (the famous “publish or perish” of the research world; or productivity objectives at the industrial level), field practices, the weight of habits, considerations of comfort, overconfidence, etc., all of which are parameters likely to limit the application of safety rules by professionals, even when they are well informed.
+Beyond information alone, it is necessary to ensure that the perception of nano risks is not minimized in any way.
+Even more than for other occupational risks, workers, even when informed, may tend to minimize nano risks, due to the invisibility of the latter, compounded by the pressure to produce results (the famous “publish or perish” in the research world; or productivity goals at the industrial level), field practices, the weight of habits, comfort considerations, overconfidence, etc., which are all parameters that can limit the application of safety rules by professionals, even well-informed ones.

-Surveys of nanoscience/nanotechnology researchers (chemists or physicists) show a low awareness of the risks associated with nanomaterials – both in the United States and Canada (unlike toxicologists, ecotoxicologists, biologists, or social scientists who are generally more cautious)29Cf.
-Scientists versus Regulators: Precaution, Novelty & Regulatory Oversight as Predictors of Perceived Risks of Engineered Nanomaterials, Beaudrie CEH et al, PLOS one, September 2014in Europe30Cf.
+Surveys of nanoscience/nanotechnology researchers (chemists or physicists) show a low awareness of the risks associated with nanomaterials – both in the United States and Canada (unlike toxicologists, ecotoxicologists, biologists, or social scientists who are generally more cautious)28Cf.
+Scientists versus Regulators: Precaution, Novelty & Regulatory Oversight as Predictors of Perceived Risks of Engineered Nanomaterials, Beaudrie CEH et al, PLOS one, September 2014 in Europe29Cf.
 Great deeds or great risks?
-Scientists’ social representations of nanotechnology, Bertoldo R et al, Journal of Risk Research, 2015 but also in France31At the CEA for example:
+Scientists’ social representations of nanotechnology, Bertoldo R et al, Journal of Risk Research, 2015 but also in France30At the CEA for example:

 “New risks”, environmental controversy and participatory democracy: the example of Grenoble’s opposition to nanotechnology, Liéval C, Revue géographique de l’est, 53(1-2), 2013